Disk I/O

 virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_ACK);

 // 3.
-Set the DRIVER status bit.
+Set the DRIVER status bit: We know how to use the device.

 virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_DRIVER);